syncfusion-content/windowsforms-docs/WindowsForms/InstallationandDeployment/installationanddeployment.md

 Follow the given steps to install through Command Line in Silent mode.

 1. Double-click the Syncfusion Essential Studio Setup file.
 The Self-Extractor wizard opens and extracts the package automatically.
-2. The SyncfusionEssentialStudio_(version).exe file is extracted into the Temp folder.
+2. The SyncfusionEssentialStudio_({{ site.releaseversion }}).exe file is extracted into the Temp folder.
 3. Run %temp%.
 The Temp folder opens.
-The SyncfusionEssentialStudio_(version).exe file is available in one of the folders.
+The SyncfusionEssentialStudio_({{ site.releaseversion }}).exe file is available in one of the folders.
-4. Copy the SyncfusionEssentialStudio_(version).exe file in local drive.
+4. Copy the SyncfusionEssentialStudio_({{ site.releaseversion }}).exe file in local drive.
 Example: D:\temp
 5. Cancel the wizard.
 6. Open Command Prompt in administrator mode and pass the following arguments for corresponding version.

-“Setup file path\SyncfusionEssentialStudio_(version).exe” Install /PIDKEY:“(product unlock key)” [/log “{Log file path}”] [/InstallPath:{Location to install}]
+“Setup file path\SyncfusionEssentialStudio_({{ site.releaseversion }}).exe” Install /PIDKEY:“(product unlock key)” [/log “{Log file path}”] [/InstallPath:{Location to install}]

+N> In above section, Latest Essential Studio version details has been provided.
+User can refer installed Essential Studio version instead of mentioned version.

 # Deployment